Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_6/README.md

 ### Introduction to GitHub Actions

 GitHub Actions is a CI/CD platform built directly into GitHub.
-You define the automation workflows in a **YAML file** in a special directory in the repository: `.github/workflows/`.
+Automation workflows are defined in a **YAML file** in a special directory in the repository: `.github/workflows/`.
 GitHub automatically detects these files and runs them based on a set of custom-defined rules or triggers, such as when code is pushed, a pull request is opened, or a scheduled job is due.

 For ROS 2, the community has created a set of pre-made "actions" that make setting up a CI workflow incredibly simple.
 The most important one is `ros-tooling/action-ros-ci`, which encapsulates the entire colcon build, colcon lint, and colcon test process into a single step.
 This one is actively maintained by the ROS 2 tooling working group, so it's a trusted source to use in the community.

 There are plenty of other choices to host the CI workflow available, it always depends on the specific use case on hand.
 Some of the most popular ones are Jenkins, AWS, Gitlab CI/CD, Bitbucket pipelines...

 > [!NOTE]
 > Note that ament_cmake and colcon commands in CI behave exactly like local runs, so the developer could always debug possible failures locally first, before relying on CI.
+It's even possible to run the CI workflows locally or on self-hosted runners to verify its behavior before pushing into Github.

 ### Anatomy of a ROS 2 Workflow File

 Here is a complete, minimal file for a typical ROS 2 workspace.
-You would place this file at `.github/workflows/ci.yml` in the repository.
+This file would be placed at `.github/workflows/ci.yml` in the repository.

 ```yaml
 # .github/workflows/ci.yml